AtsushiSakai/PyCoolPlot/README.md

 # PyCoolPlot

-A cool plot module for Python
+A cool plotting module in Python

 # What is this?

-This is a plotting module for Python.
+This is a plotting module in Python.

-It only uses matplotlib.

 Ref: